frankkloster/frankkloster.github.io/projects.md

 * [**RSNA Intracraniel Hemorrhage Detection Competition**](https://www.kaggle.com/c/rsna-intracranial-hemorrhage-detection) - Attempt to identify brain hemorrhages based off of MRI scans.

-* [**AI Paradigms In Clojure**](https://github.com/frankkloster/ai-paradigms-clojure) - I'm rewriting programs from Peter Norvig's classic book [Paradigms of Artificial Intelligence Programming](https://github.com/norvig/paip-lisp) in the language of Clojure (as opposed to Common Lisp).
-Note this is a fairly old book (1992), so I'm partly using it as a history lesson on the state of AI in the early 90s.

 # Data Science Competitions

 * [**Quora Insincere Question Competition**](https://www.kaggle.com/c/quora-insincere-questions-classification) - Attempt to identity petentially toxic questions posted on Quora.
 My score put my in the top 13% of participants.